Stefania breweri: Habitat and conservation

 This species is only known from the holotype that was collected in 1971 from the top of Cerro Autana at 1250 m above sea level, during the first expedition to this tepui.
 The summit is dominated by an open swampy landscape with submesothermic herbaceous vegetation.
 The dominant plants are Brocchinia hechtioides and Kunhardtia rhodantha.
 The specimen was found within the tubular rolled leaves of a Brocchinia bromeliad.
 The only other amphibian known from the summit is Leptodactylus lithonaetes.

 Stefania breweri has not been observed by two later expeditions to Cerro Autana, in 1972 and in 2001.
-Although the International Union for Conservation of Nature (IUCN) has assessed S. breweri as vulnerable, Barrio-Amorós and colleagues (2019) suggest that it should rather be classified as "critically endangered" because only single specimen is known (despite later expeditions involving herpetologists) and because the available habitat is very restricted (the summit is 1.9 km²).
+The International Union for Conservation of Nature (IUCN) and the Venezuelan Fauna Red List have both assessed S. breweri as vulnerable.
+Barrio-Amorós and colleagues (2019) suggest that it should rather be classified as "critically endangered" because only single specimen is known (despite later expeditions involving herpetologists) and because the available habitat is very restricted (the summit is 1.9 km²).